brianegan/bansa/Readme.md

 ### Stay with me!

 I know what you're saying: "Bri, I've seen all this before.
 It's called an EVENT BUS."
 And you know what?
 You're pretty much right.
 This isn't anything radical, it's just gluing some pieces together in a different way.
-But just think about how we can use this simple pattern to simplify our UIs.
+But just think about how we can use this pattern to simplify our UIs.

 ### Hooking it up to Anvil

 Ok, so now we have to chat about Anvil.
-It's a simple way to write UIs in Java & Kotlin, and it's magic.
-You simply describe your UI in Java / Kotlin code (not XML -- give it a few minutes, I think you'll fall in love), update the state, and call `Anvil.render()`.
+It's a simple way to write UIs in Java & Kotlin, and it might be a bit different than what you're used to.
+With Anvil, you simply describe your UI in Java / Kotlin code (not XML -- give it a few minutes, I think you'll fall in love), update the state, and call `Anvil.render()`.
 Then everything just updates!
 We've done it!
 We've achieved the goal set out in the opening paragraphs!!!

 So here's an example view.
 It's job is to create a linearLayout with three child views: A text view to display the current count, an plus button, and a minus button.